 I had to pick a known couple as the starting place when I began the tree almost twenty years ago, so I selected Robert Charters MILLS II (1856-1948) and his wife Esther HUNTER (1855-1943).
 I have located and added many parents, siblings, spouses and spouse's families from that time and before, but this couple is at the epicenter of my efforts.
 Members have supplied information for other generations as well and I welcome whatever you have if you can shed additional light on the earlier ancestors.

-Many of the early Mills family had roots in Ireland, England, and Scotland.
+Many of the early families had roots in Ireland, England, and Scotland.
 The entry points to North America from Europe were both Canada and the United States.
 When the US Government created the Homestead Act of 1862, it opened a way for young men and women with guts and determination to participate in the American Dream.

-For the most part, we are and have always been a hard-working lot and many in the family are the pioneer spirit, salt-of-the-earth kind of individuals that makes good neighbors.
+For the most part, we are and have always been a hard-working lot and many in the family are the pioneer spirit, salt-of-the-earth kind of individuals who make good neighbors.
 You will see repeatedly a willingness on their part to take the risk, to leave the comfort of the nest and strike out for new opportunities and a new life.
 Many of our ancestors endured extremely difficult and lonely times while starting their families and proving their land.

+Each member has the option to receive a monthly newsletter that lists every birthday and anniversary in the family.
 A new feature under People/Stories is the ability to add snippets of life about anybody and link it to their name.
 This gives us the ability to share the lives of every member of the family with fun, easy to create and great to read stories that are completely free-form.
 I hope you give it a try.